puppetlabs/puppetlabs-ibm_installation_manager/README.md

 ##### user

 The user to run the installation as.
-Defaults to `root`
+Defaults to `root`.
+Note that installing as a different user will have weird affects.
+Consult IBM's documentation for details.
+Basically, it'll be a self-contained installation, and that might be undesirable.

 ##### group

 The group to run the installation as.
-Defaults to `root`
+Defaults to `root`.
+Note that installing as a different user will have weird affects.
+Consult IBM's documentation for details.
+Basically, it'll be a self-contained installation, and that might be undesirable.

 ##### options